 What personal information do we collect and hold?

-any additional information relating to you that you provide to us directly through our websites or indirectly through the use of our website or online presence through our representatives or otherwise; and the information you provide to us through the office, customer surveys or visits by our representatives from time to time.
+- Any additional information relating to you that you provide to us directly through our websites or indirectly through the use of our website or online presence through our representatives or otherwise

 There are places on the website where you can choose to give us personal information, such as:

 - Subscribing to our news feeds

 - Through someone else who has provided us with your information eg your employer when registering you for a seminar or training

 - During conversations between you and our representatives

 Safeguarding Children also collects information about individuals and organisations via:

 - Online anonymous surveys